-This is one filling my family enjoy: Fold whipped cream with sliced strawberries; yummy golden cloud berries - "delish" or any kind of berry.
+This is one filling my family enjoy: Fold whipped cream with sliced strawberries; yummy golden cloudberries also called Multer - "delish" or any kind of berry.

 You can also fill the cookies with mousse, puddings or ice cream and sprinkle with ground nuts and chocolate shavings or whatever your taste buds call for.

-You can spoon filling between two flat cookies and decorate with whipped cream and a strawberry on top.
+You can use a spoon to spoon to place filling between two flat cookies and decorate with whipped cream and a strawberry on top.

-An other way, is to serve a variation of fillings in beautiful bowls and your guests can create their own desseert.
+Another way is to serve a variety of fillings in beautiful bowls and your guests can create their own dessert.